Loading...

 Opt for Whole Grains

-Sprinkle cinnamon on your oats, as it may have a beneficial effect on blood sugar levels.
+Sprinkle cinnamon on your oats, as it may help improve insulin sensitivity and reduce blood sugar levels.

 healthspan-mbl